A Joint Quantum Computing, Neural Network and Embedding Theory Approach for the Derivation of the Universal Functional: Fundamental Concepts and Methodologies

 for DFT and RDM-FT, respectively.
-Here, the hat-terms refer to the full many-body operators, while $T$ and $v_{\text{ext}}$ are the coefficients of said operators collected in a way such that a simple trace or integration with the density or trace with the reduced density matrix is sufficient to give its full energy contribution.
-The rest of the energy not contributing to Eq.~\eqref{equ:SimpleEnergyContributions} is collected in a mathematical object $\mathcal{F}$ which is referred to as the universal functional.
-For the non-degenerate case, a one-to-one relation between the ground state density, the ground state, the external potential and thus the functional $\mathcal{F}$, i.e., the Hohenberg-Kohn theorem \cite{Hohenberg1964}, is straightforward to show.
+Here, the hat-terms refer to the full many-body operators. $T$ and $v_{\text{ext}}$ are the coefficients of those operators, and are collected in a way such that a simple trace or integration with the density or trace with the reduced density matrix is sufficient to give their full energy contribution.
+The rest of the energy not contributing to Eq.~\eqref{equ:SimpleEnergyContributions} is collected in a mathematical object $\mathcal{F}$, which is referred to as the universal functional.
+For the non-degenerate case, a one-to-one relation between the ground state density, the ground state, the external potential and the functional $\mathcal{F}$, i.e., the Hohenberg-Kohn theorem \cite{Hohenberg1964}, is straightforward to show.
 This can be extended to observables being uniquely determined by the ground state density.
-Other quantities which are the consequence of other Hamiltonian-splittings also allow for such relations \cite{Gilbert1975, Wu2006, Xu2022}, giving the mathematical foundation for RDM-FT.
+Other quantities arising from other Hamiltonian-splittings also allow for such relations \cite{Gilbert1975, Wu2006, Xu2022}, giving the mathematical foundation for RDM-FT.

-In order to find the universal functional $\mathcal{F}$ within RDMFT, variational principles are utilized with the Rayleigh-Ritz variational principle \cite{Ritz1909} being the most common.
+In order to find the universal functional $\mathcal{F}$ within RDM-FT variational principles can be used, with the Rayleigh-Ritz variational principle \cite{Ritz1909} being the most common.
 The ground state energy can be found by means of the following unconstrained minimization